david-tech-404/CocosOS/CONTRIBUTING.md

 They just don't make my mistakes, or they might, but it's not recommended.

-## Things that will get your PR rejected immediately
+## Things that will cause your withdrawal request to be rejected, but not entirely, since almost everyone can make these mistakes, so it can't be rejected completely.

-- Containing emoji
 - Unnecessary changes to existing working code
 - Code that prints debug output to terminal
 - Commits that only fix whitespace